ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 Explain business case: The different price-affecting criteria, any other relevant details

+* Base price
+* Tier price
+* Customer Group
+* Product Group
+* Quantity

 ---

 Explain the basic architecture of the solution

 ---

 Briefly cover which tools, libraries, frameworks were used.
+Keep it brief.
-Keep it vague/brief.
-It is not important to go into detail.
+It is not important to go into detail at this point

+* LEMP stack
-ReactPHP
+* ReactPHP
-RecoilPHP
+* RecoilPHP

 ---

-Side by side demos (not live) of sync solution and async solution, demonstrating how long it takes to import an API response.
+Side by side demos (not live) of sync solution and async solution, demonstrating how long it takes to import an API response, both syncly and asyncly.

+Note:
-Remember, there's no 'magic' here - this is plain PHP, no extensions needed, just used asynchronously
+- Remember, there's no 'magic' here - this is plain PHP, no extensions needed
+- We're just using it asynchronously

 ---

 Link to demo implementation or smaller demos which demo each concept (proof of concept apps) in GitHub

+---

+Questions, etc

+exit(0);